 Feel free to click through to Amazon on the link above and check out the user reviews.

-YouTube Video Covering the WD Elements
+YouTube Video Covering The WD Elements

-I thought you might enjoy this YouTube video covering the WD Elements.
+You might enjoy this YouTube video covering the WD Elements.

-Video Credit: AndroRat
+Video Credit: Western Digital

 Elements Storage Capacity